cfengine/documentation/enterprise-cfengine-guide/high-availability/installation-guide.markdown

 ### Hardware configuration and OS pre-configuration steps ###

+* CFEngine 3.6.2 hub package for RHEL6 or CentOS6.
 * We recommend selecting dedicated interface used for PostgreSQL replication and optionally one for heartbeat.
 * We recommend having one shared IP address assigned for interface where MP is accessible (optionally) and one where PostgreSQL replication is configured (mandatory).
 * Both active and passive hub machines must be configured so that host names are different.
-* Both hubs must be placed in */etc/hosts* so that each will be accessible using its host-names.
+* Basic hostname resolution works (hub names can be placed in */etc/hosts* or DNS configured).

 ### Example configuration used in this tutorial ###